ibraheemdev/ibraheemca/content/posts/2020-09-15-a-half-hour-to-learn-go.md

 }
 ```

-You can use `fallthrough` to fallthrough to the case below the current case:
+You can use `fallthrough` to fall through to the case below the current case:
 ```go
 switch 1 {
 case 1: